publiccodenet/about/organization/remuneration-policy.md

 ## Staff, contractors and interns

-Foundation staff salaries are competitive as well as in line with the social mission of the organization.
+Foundation salaries are competitive as well as in line with the social mission of the organization.

 The Foundation will reimburse reasonable expenses for staff, contractors and interns.